w3c-fedid/FedCM/directed_identifiers.md

 Notably, colons are not legal characters in email addresses, so an encoding would need to be specified to make the address compliant with [RFC 5322](https://tools.ietf.org/html/rfc5322).

 ### Caveats of verifiably directed identifiers
-One issue with this approach is that the inputs to the hash function have to be sufficiently **secret** and **high entropy**.
+One issue with this approach is that the inputs to the hash function have to be sufficiently **secret** and **high-entropy**.
 One problematic approach would be using the user's email address as an input to the hash, eg. `DirectedID = SHA256('abc@example.com' + 'idp.example.com' + 'rp.com')`.
 In that case, the RP could possibly acquire a large set of known email addresses (spam lists, for instance) and hash them forward to find any matches, effectively defeating the scheme.
 It is hard to for user agents to be confident that the underlying inputs to these hashes are satisfactory.
+This potential issue could be mitigated by adding a high-entropy salt as a hash input, although it then adds a requirement for the IdP to have to manage those.

-A second problem is that verifiably directed identifiers are not compatible with the OIDC [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) and [hybrid flow](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
+A second problem is that verifiably directed identifiers are not compatible with the OIDC [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) and [hybrid flow](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) because in those cases there is server-to-server communication between the RP and the IdP, invisible to the user agent.

 # Challenges
 ## IdP concerns